List of To Kill a Mockingbird characters: Dr. Reynolds

 Dr. Reynolds is the Maycomb doctor.
 He is well known to Scout and Jem.
 Scout says that he "had brought Jem and me into the world, had led us through every childhood disease known to man including the time Jem fell out of the tree house, and he had never lost our friendship.
 Dr. Reynolds said that if we were boil-prone things would have been different..." (ch.
-28) He inspects Jem's broken arm and Scout's minor bruises after the attack from Bob Ewell under the tree.
+28) He attends to Jem's broken arm and Scout's minor bruises after the attack from Bob Ewell under the tree.